-This ?ekwé Conservation Plan is based on Délįnę Got'įnę godí (stories) and pepa (laws and principles) passed down to us by our pehtséoka (grandparents).
+This ?ekwé Conservation Plan is based on Délįnę Got'įnę godí (stories) and pepa (laws and principles) passed down to us by our pehtséoke (grandparents).
 The Plan was first drafted by a group of invited Délįnę Got'įnę leaders and experts during a meeting on July 14-16, 2015.
-The meeting was co-hosted by the Délįnę ?ehdzo Got'įnę (Renewable Resources Council), Délįnę First Nation and Délįnę Land Corporation, and sponsored by the Species At Risk Stewardship Fund.
-The facilitation team was Michael Neyelle, Walter Bayha and Deborah Simmons.
+This was an effort supported by the Délįnę ?ehdzo Got'įnę (Renewable Resources Council), Délįnę First Nation and Délįnę Land Corporation, Délįnę Got'įnę Government (who assumed responsibility for the process upon its establishment on September 1, 2016).
+The process was sponsored by the Species At Risk Stewardship Fund as well as NWT Environment and Natural Resources.
+The facilitation team was Michael Neyelle, Walter Bezha and Deborah Simmons.
 Jane Modeste assisted in ensuring that Dene concepts were properly spelled and as technically correct as possible when combined with a primarily English text.
+Without the support of these individuals and organisations, this plan would not have been possible.

-The Conservation Coaches Network (CCNet) partnered with NWT Environment and Natural Resources (ENR) to offer a course in using the Open Standards for the Practice of Conservation in Yellowknife in March 2105, which Michael Neyelle and Walter Bayha used in guiding plan development.
-Stuart Cowell, a CCNet instructor from Australia with considerable experience working with aboriginal peoples there, kindly agreed to mentor the facilitation team.
+The Conservation Coaches Network (CCNet) partnered with NWT Environment and Natural Resources (ENR) to offer a course in using the Open Standards for the Practice of Conservation in Yellowknife in March 2105, which Michael Neyelle and Walter Bezha used in guiding plan development.
+Stuart Cowell, a CCNet instructor from Australia with considerable experience working with Indigenous peoples there, kindly agreed to mentor the facilitation team.

 Máhsi cho to the meeting participants for their dedication to developing a community-driven plan.
 The support of the community leaders is crucial to the success of the plan.
-Even more important is the support and involvement of the community in joining forces to take action in zekwé conservation.
+Even more important is the support and involvement of the community in joining forces to take action in rekwé conservation.
 Over 50 community members have taken part in the planning process to date.
 Their involvement is greatly appreciated.
 They are listed in Appendix A.